lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

 I'm not going to go into the details of all that here, since it's not the focus of the post, but it's all on the GitHub for those curious.
 Next, we need to look at where the metadata and artifacts are actually coming _from_.
 From [the docs on the PyPI API](https://docs.pypi.org/api/json/), we can acquire metadata about a version of a package by fetching `https://pypi.org/pypi/<package>/<version>/json` (for instance, `https://pypi.org/pypi/requests/2.32.5/json`).
 We'll use the `artifact` metadata source to make each package metadata into a component, and then use metadata rules to fix up the metadata after the fact.
 For this simplified example, we'll want to pay attention to the following parts of the API response:
 - `info.requires_dist` which lists dependencies of the package, in Python's dependency format
 - `urls`, which contains information about the artifacts available for this package version.
-These can have their own `requires_python` requirements, and we are primatly interested in files of two `packagetype`s:
+We are primarily interested in files of two `packagetype`s:
   - `bdist_wheel`, which contain pre-built binary distributions as `.whl` files
   - `sdist`, which are source distributions as `.tar.gz` files